What Role Does Diet Play in Gout Management?

 The Role of Purines and Uric Acid

-People who follow even the strictest low-purine diet will reduce their uric acid levels by only a small amount.
-Larry Edwards, MD, vice chairman and professor, department of medicine at the University of Florida in Gainesville says, “You can lower your uric acid a little bit – by no more than 1 mg/dL – but that’s not going to get most people who have clinical symptoms of gout into the range that they’re going to stop having flares.”
+“You can lower your uric acid a little bit — by no more than 1 mg/dL — but that’s not going to get most people who have clinical symptoms of gout into the range that they’re going to stop having flares,” he says.

 Diagnosed With Gout?

-Get the latest news and tips about living with Gout in the Live Yes!
-Arthritis Network newsletter.
+Get the latest news and tips about living with Gout in the Living Your Yes! newsletter.